 In this stunt for ESPN, four fans lived on a billboard together during the College Football Playoff for a shot at going to the National Championship game.
-We live-streamed the entire thing for 282 straight hours — that's just short of 2 weeks — making this one of the most challenging projects I've ever worked on.
+We live-streamed the entire thing for 282 straight hours — that's just short of 2 weeks.

 The stunt was covered by over 500 media outlets, including The Washington Post, New York Times, Reuters, CNN, Good Morning America, ABC News and Sports Illustrated.
 I was the ACD on the project, from concept to completion.